by Texas Homesteader ~

 It Takes Time To Smoke Meat Low & Slow

 All in all it took about 13 hours for RancherMan’s smoked pork roasts.
 It can be longer or shorter, depending upon how much meat you’re smoking, how thick it’s cut and the temperatures you maintain on your smoker grill.
-But you don’t want to hurry this step.
+But you don’t want to hurry this.
 Slow & low is the secret to a moist, deliciously-smoked roast.
-With pork, when the internal temps reach 195 degrees Fahrenheit the meat is done.
+With pork, when the internal temps reach 145 degrees Fahrenheit or higher, the meat is done.

 Other types of meat may require different internal temperatures.
 Verify through the USDA Safe Internal Temperature site for your circumstances.
 It provides the minimum safe internal cooking temperatures and rest times for various kinds of meat.
 Food safety is important!